This is our review of the best harness for large dogs in 2022.

 Collars Vs Harnesses

 Unsure whether or not a collar, dog walking harness or even a head collar is right to support your dog’s movement?
-Here are some points to consider.
+Here are some points to consider from our experience:

 - Use a dog harness for better security: Collars will only provide a minimal amount of control over your dog.
-A dog harness will help you stop them from pulling, keep them close, and have even better control in any situation by using a handle.
+A dog harness will help you stop them from pulling, keep them close, and have even better control in any situation by using a handle attached to a short or long leash.
 Sadly, a dog collar can easily be slipped, and your dog can easily dance around it if they are excited or upset.

-- A collar will be more physically damaging to your dog than a dog harness: If a dog does get excited or upset, they usually jump around or jerk around the lead, thus pulling hard on their collars.
-Even simply walking them and pulling them back from the collar can cause severe damage to their necks and spine.
+- A collar will be more physically damaging to your pet than a dog harness: If a dog does get excited or upset, they usually jump around or jerk around the dog leashes.
+Even simply walking them and pulling them back from the collar can cause severe damage to their neck and spine.
 This can easily be avoided by using a dog harness.

 - A dog harness will be more expensive to buy than a dog collar: Of course, for those of us on a budget, purchasing a harness may seem like an unnecessary expense.
 Dog collars are indeed quite a bit cheaper than dog harnesses; however, as you have seen in this article, there are now plenty of affordable dog harnesses available.